Embroidery is beautiful and adds quality, durability, and elegance to any project.

 - Always order samples when adding a new product to your store to check how your drawings will look stitched in fabric.

-This article taught you how to make your embroidery patterns for POD with Printify.
-You learned the basic embroidery techniques and preconditions for POD, from drawing your embroidery patterns to applying them to custom products.
+We hope you’ve learned the basic embroidery techniques and preconditions for POD, from drawing your embroidery patterns to uploading designs for printing.

 Now it’s your turn.
-Draw your artwork while Printify stitches your inspiration and brings it to life.
+Draw your artwork and create premium-stitched products.